 "Kollektivhus NU currently has 42 cohousing units as full members, and 15 organisations working in favour of collaborative housing.
 There are also a number of individual supporting members.

-The just over 40 cohousing units that exist in Sweden are mainly the result of civil society campaigns and positive responses from public housing authorities during the 1980s.
-They represent a minute fraction of the housing stock.
-A vast majority of Swedes are unaware of alternatives such as collaborative housing, eco-villages etc. The existing cohousing units are concentrated to the main urban centres.
+The over 40 cohousing units that exist in Sweden are mainly the result of civil society campaigns and positive responses from public housing authorities during the 1980s.
+The existing cohousing units are concentrated to the main urban centres.

-Today the trend is turning in favour of collaborative housing.
-In the last five years six new units have been built, and more are on their way.
-Kollektivhus NU has an active collaboration with SABO – the umbrella organisation Swedish Association of Municipal Housing Companies – and its recent publication "Togetherness and cooperation – to create and live in co-housing units" (so far only in Swedish, co-published with SABO) is increasingly consulted by politicians, housing companies and individuals.
+Today the trend is again turning in favour of collaborative housing.
+Although in the last five years only a few new units have been built, more are now on their way especially in Gothenburg and Stockholm.
+Kollektivhus NU has an active collaboration with SABO – the umbrella organisation Swedish Association of Municipal Housing Companies."

 In May 2010, the first ever International Conference on Collaborative Housing took place in Stockholm, Sweden, attracting 150 participants from no less than 20 countries.
 Cohousing Now presents a comprehensive report from the conferense.
 Read more about the book.